Back to all community books

 Mary shared her findings with her family.
 "I learned that animals have their own ways of living, and we can understand them if we're patient," she said proudly.

-Mary's journey taught her that understanding and tolerance are important in connecting with others, whether they're people or animals.
+Mary's experience teaches us that understanding and tolerance are important in connecting with others, whether they're people or animals.
 She continued to observe and learn, dreaming of one day becoming a scientist.
-"I'll always cherish these lessons," she promised, feeling grateful for the wisdom she gained.
+She felt grateful for the wisdom she gained.

 Related books